strands-project/strands_systems/README.md

 If you need to update it simply do the following as user `strands`:
   1. `cd /opt/strands/strands_catkin_ws/src`
   1. `wstool merge https://raw.github.com/strands-project/strands_systems/master/strands_rosinstall/strands-desktop-full.yaml` (or whatever your system rosinstall configuration was that you chose earlier; this will make sure that you still have all the different repositories that belong to desktop-full installed, even if new ones are added.
 Usually you will see *Merge caused no change, no new elements found*, which is fine if the rosinstall config hasn't changed)
-  1. `wstool update` (gets everything from github, basically this runs `git pull` for you in all repositories)
+  1. `wstool update` (gets everything from github, basically this runs `git pull` for you in all the repositories)
   1. `cd ..` and build it: `catkin_make`

+You may consider to put this in a cronjob for your user `strands` to update every night after a successful jenkins build.
+This will make sure that you always have the latest installation.

 ### updating MORSE
 As user `strands` run: